Awards season has officially begun—and so has our annual red carpet beauty coverage!

 There's something about Cote's face that is so likeable, and I'm quite digging her get-up here, at least from afar.
 The faux bob hairstyle, tucked behind one ear and with a deep side part, is just genius—and so is her subtle highlighting job.
 I would probably make the curls less separated near the top, but that's picking nits, really.

 Makeup-wise, I am perplexed by what looks like one longer set of false lashes (and believe it or not, this isn't the only time we'll encounter this particular problem on this red carpet).
 Is that just shadows?
 I hope so, because it sure takes away from what is otherwise a very decent makeup look.

 Speaking of false lashes, Bella decided to go for 'em too, and hers are looking a tad messy—but not terrible.
 What I'm more distracted by here is her lips.
 The upper one, specifically.
 That can't be natural, right?
 Eeks, what is up with these 17-year-old celebs getting lip injections?

-I do like her lip colour, however—it's the same Neutrogena crayon as Gabrielle was wearing, but in Bright Berry.
-It looks like her makeup artist, Amy Oresman, added a bit of golden shimmer over top, which is very on trend right now.
+I do like her lip colour, however—it looks like her makeup artist, Amy Oresman, added a bit of golden shimmer over top, which is very on trend right now.
 As usual, I can't get enough of Bella's hair colour combined with the shimmery pale golds at the inner corners of her eyes.
 Her skin seems a bit red under the foundation...

 I like big brows and I cannot lie.
 Hence, I'm really drawn to Greer's look here—despite some significant issues with the lashes, blush and lip liner.
 Gawd, to have brows like this tho!
 Just for fun, go back and see what they looked like last time we saw Greer, at the same event in 2014.
 She REALLY grew them out, huh?
 (And she listened to me re: the trimming.
 Ha!)